Our 3 Locations

 Peak Family Dental Care uses the TAP appliance to treat OSA.
 This can treat both OSA and horrendous snoring.
 The mouthpiece works by shifting your lower jaw into a forward position.
 This prevents your tongue and throat tissues from closing the breathing passageway and allows a steady flow of air into and out of your mouth.

 The mouthpiece is made custom and fitted to your unique jaw.
-An excellent fit is a key element in making the technology work.
+An excellent fit is a key element in making the technology work to treat sleep apnea.
 They are also adjustable allowing you to get more features from the mouthpiece.
 Our doctors will work with you to determine the degree your jaw should be shifted to ensure optimal breathing throughout the night.

 Most folks find this therapy much more comfortable than CPAP.
-In fact, the majority of patients we have coming who request oral appliance therapy have already struggled with their CPAP devices.
+In fact, the majority of sleep apnea patients we have coming who request oral appliance therapy have already struggled with their CPAP devices.

 Monitoring Your Progress

-We are dedicating to helping our Sedona patients find comfortable relief from OSA and protect their health.
-If you believe you are suffering from sleep apnea or are unable to successfully treat your condition with CPAP, contact us online or call us at (928) 774-2500 to determine if TAP appliance is right for you.
+We are dedicated to helping our Sedona patients find comfortable relief from Obstructive Sleep Apnea and protect their health.
+If you believe you are suffering from sleep apnea or are unable to successfully treat your condition with CPAP, contact us online or call us at 928-284-1091 to determine if TAP appliance is right for you.